How does a credit check work in Switzerland?

 4. Rejected credit applications

 All rejected or granted credit applications are noted in the credit agencies and influence the credit rating.
-Several rejected applications in a short period indicate financial difficulties, reducing the chances of obtaining a new loan.
+Several rejected applications in a short period indicate financial difficulties and reduce the chances of obtaining a new loan.

 5. Debt collection

-Debt collection is a serious negative factor in credit rating and significantly damages creditworthiness.
+Debt collection is a serious negative factor in the credit check and significantly damages creditworthiness.
 Special attention is paid to the debt collection register when checking creditworthiness.
 It is very difficult to obtain a loan despite debt collection, as this indicates severe problems in meeting financial obligations.

 What effect does a credit check have?

-The credit standing has far-reaching effects, as it plays a fundamental role in the decision to grant loans, lease contracts, and other financial services.
+The credit check has far-reaching effects, as it plays a fundamental role in the decision to grant loans, lease contracts, and other financial services.

-A positive rating paves the way to more favorable conditions, higher credit limits, and, typically, the approval of financing applications.
+A positive rating paves the way to favorable conditions, high credit limits, and the approval of financing applications.

 A negative rating makes it more difficult to obtain credit.
-The consequences are higher interest rates, lower credit limits, or the need for additional collateral.
-In profound cases, a poor credit rating can lead to loan applications being rejected altogether.
+The consequences of a poor credit rating are higher interest rates, lower credit limits, or the need for additional collateral.
+In profound cases, a poor credit rating leads to loan applications being rejected altogether.

 How can you improve your credit rating?

 There are many ways to improve your credit rating.
-Long-term options include increasing your income, reducing monthly expenses, saving up equity, and avoiding unnecessary debt.
+Long-term options include increasing your income, reducing monthly expenses, building up wealth, and avoiding unnecessary debt.

-However, improving your credit rating in the short to medium term is also possible with the following measures.
+Improving your credit rating in the short to medium term is possible with the following measures.

 1. Wait for the ZEK entries to expire